Walter Goodman (artist): Prolific period

 In 1884 Goodman offered a water colour, Longing Eyes, for 10 guineas, at the Liverpool Autumn Exhibition.
 That year the annual exhibition of the City of London Society of Artists moved from its premises at the Worshipful Company of Skinners on Dowgate Hill, to the old law courts at The Guildhall and Goodman submitted Idle Dreams and In Possession.
 The latter work was of the two playing children of the artist and illustrator Harry Furniss.

+Photograph of In Possession taken from the privately pressed 1885 book Art in the City by Edward William Parkes.